Focus Area — Government Efficiency

 Misaligned Shelter Funding

-Primary responsibility for the unhoused rests with the County and State.
-Consolidating the fragmented system into a single governing body will reduce the City’s budget by up to $24M annually.
+Caring for the unhoused primarily rests with the County and State.
+Consolidating the fragmented system into a single governing body, and transferring the City’s interim shelter properties to the County, will reduce the City’s budget by up to $30M annually.

 $9,300,000